 8. High protein french toast sticks recipe

-Making the mix in a simple manner by adding some flavors of cinnamon and vanilla to the egg mixture along with some protein in the form of a powder makes a delicious mix to dip the bread and cook in the oven.
+Simply making the mix by adding some flavors of cinnamon and vanilla to the egg mixture and some protein in the form of a powder makes a delicious mix to dip the bread and cook in the oven.

 The whole egg and protein mix has 46 g of protein and 3 g of carbs and is sufficient to make toast sticks with at least four bread slices.